freenas/freenas-docs/userguide/snippets/upgradingazfspool.rst

 To perform the ZFS pool upgrade, go to :menuselection:`Storage --> Volumes --> View Volumes` and highlight the volume (ZFS pool) to upgrade.
-Click the :guilabel:`Upgrade` button as shown in
-:numref:`Figure %s <upgrading_zfs_pool_fig>`.
+Click the :guilabel:`"Up Arrow" (Upgrade)` button as shown in :numref:`Figure %s <upgrading_zfs_pool_fig>`.

-.. note:: If the :guilabel:`Upgrade` button does not appear, the pool is already at the latest feature flags and does not need to be upgraded.
+.. note:: If the :guilabel:`"Up Arrow" (Upgrade)` button does not appear, the pool is already at the latest feature flags and does not need to be upgraded.

 .. _upgrading_zfs_pool_fig: